Workflow-Manager-admin/tic-tac-toe-online-29636-29657/tic_tac_toe_frontend/README.md

 }
 ```

+---

+## AI Chat Functionality & OpenAI API KEY SECURITY

+- **Never expose your OpenAI API key in client-side/front-end code.**
+- The provided Chat UI in this app stubs/fakes AI responses.
+For real AI replies, you must proxy API requests via a secure server.

+### Production setup

+1. **Create a backend endpoint** (e.g., `/api/openai/chat`) that:
+    - Accepts user chat messages.
+    - Forwards them to OpenAI's GPT API.
+    - Injects the API key using the server's environment variable (e.g., `OPENAI_API_KEY` or `REACT_APP_OPENAI_API_KEY`).
+    - Returns the AI's response to the frontend.

+2. **Refer to** [OpenAI API docs](https://platform.openai.com/docs/guides/chat) for the JSON API format.

+3. **Update the Chat.js file** to make requests to your secure backend endpoint (search for "backend proxy" in code comments).

+This approach keeps your API key safe and out of client builds.

+---

 ### Components

 This template uses pure HTML/CSS components instead of a UI framework.
 You can find component styles in `src/App.css`.